Search our archive

 ‘…the small outside area was gravelly tarmac next to the road, and the children were always injuring themselves on it, and so it was not suitable for them to go on their tricycles and push bikes.’

-Moreover, just as with the Village Hall, each session everything had to be set up from scratch, and all put back again.
-This involved getting everything out from the shed outside and carrying it to where it needed to go, including the same heavy and awkward to carry climbing frame and slide.
-Setting up was made even more difficult, Hilary and Jo recall, because many of the supervisors and helpers had limited time to do it, as they had other children to drop off at school first.
-Hilary remembers walking quickly with a push chair from school to help set up the Playgroup, as there was a very little time before the session was due to start.
+Moreover, just as with the Village Hall, at each session everything had to be set up from scratch, and put back again at the end.
+This involved carrying the equipment from the shed outside and placing it indoors, including the heavy and awkward-to-carry wooden climbing frame and slide.
+Setting up was made even more difficult because many of the supervisors and helpers had limited time to do it, as they had other children to drop off at school first.

-In 1996, the Playgroup’s experience of the Scout Hut was summarised well by Rachael Allardyce, President of the Playgroup, in a handout for visitors from La Roche Maurice, (Bisopsteignton’s twin village in Brittany) …
+In 1996, the Playgroup’s experience of the Scout Hut was summarised well by Rachael Allardyce, Chair of the Playgroup Committee, in a handout for visitors from La Roche Maurice, Bishopsteignton’s twin village in Brittany …

-‘…we lived in an old “hut” with other associations; it was not good for either the Mistresses or the children.’
+‘…we shared the old Scout Hut with other village groups, which was not good for the children or the Playgroup staff.’

 Move to permanent building on School site